KenKundert/quantiphy/doc/user.rst

 are used to indicate specific errors.
 However, these exceptions subclass the corresponding Python error for compatibility with existing code.
-It is recommended that new code catch the *QuantiPhy* specific exceptions rather than the generic Python exceptions as their use may be deprecated in the future.
+It is recommended that new code catch the *QuantiPhy* specific exceptions rather than the generic Python exceptions as their use will be deprecated in the future.

 *QuantiPhy* employs the following exceptions: